Yekwon Sunwoo

-Yekwon Sunwoo (선우예권; born February 10, 1989, in Anyang) is a South Korean classical pianist.
+Yekwon Sunwoo (선우예권; born February 10, 1989) is a South Korean classical pianist.
 In 2017, at 28 years old, Sunwoo was the first Korean to win the gold medal at the Van Cliburn International Piano Competition.
 He won the Sendai International Music Competition in 2013.

 Background

 Sunwoo was born in Anyang, South Korea in 1989.
 He began studying piano at the age of 8, drawn to the instrument from hearing his two older sisters play.
 By 2004 at the age of 15, he had given both his recital and orchestra debuts in Seoul.
 Sunwoo attended Seoul Arts High School in South Korea.
 While living in Korea, Sunwoo studied with Min-ja Shin and Sun-wha Kim.

 At the age of 15, Sunwoo moved to the United States to attend the Curtis Institute of Music where he received the Rachmaninoff prize and studied with Seymour Lipkin.
-After graduating with his Bachelor’s degree, Sunwoo then earned his master’s degree studying with Robert McDonald at The Juilliard School, where he won both the Munz Scholarship Competition and the Arthur Rubinstein Prize.
+After graduating with his bachelor's degree, Sunwoo then earned his master's degree studying with Robert McDonald at The Juilliard School, where he won both the Munz Scholarship Competition and the Arthur Rubinstein Prize.
 He then earned his artist diploma from the Mannes School of Music studying with Richard Goode.
 Sunwoo currently studies under Bernd Goetzke at the Hochschule für Musik, Theater und Medien Hannover in Germany.